yakiwei/CoPhree/USER_GUIDE.md

-\# User Guide: ComPhy Framework
+\# User Guide: CoPhy Framework

-This guide describes the inputs, outputs, and configuration options for the ComPhy reactive transport modeling framework.
+This guide describes the inputs, outputs, and configuration options for the CoPhy reactive transport modeling framework.